Billions of Virgins in Ecstasy / Other Strange sites / e-mail Strange

 Like all beekeepers, Death wore a veil.
 It wasn't that he had anything to sting, but sometimes a bee would get inside his skull and buzz around and give him a headache.

-the magic of the silver screen.
-But what is the dark secret of Holy
+discovered the magic of the silver screen.
+But what is the dark secret

-is phenomenal.
-Studies have shown that an ant can carry one hundred
+huge loads is phenomenal.
+Studies have shown that an ant can carry one

-times its own weight, but there is no known limit to the lifting power
+hundred times its own weight, but there is no known limit to the

-of the average tiny eighty-year-old Spanish peasant grandmother.
+lifting power of the average tiny eighty-year-old Spanish peasant

-could it be to make sure that a servant girl doesn't marry a prince?
+difficult could it be to make sure that a servant girl doesn't marry a

 "When did you last have a bath, Esme?"